coraliemuller/metanetmap/docs/usage_advanced.rst

 Using a large amount of cross-referenced data increases the probability that inconsistent mappings will occur and, consequently, the risk of ambiguity.
 The same metabolite may match multiple times in the conversion datatable, in the metabolomic data, or in the metabolic networks.

-The tool checks for potentially conflicting matches using only the unique identifier (e.g., the MetaCyc or MetaNetX *UNIQUE-ID*) to determine whether a metabolite from the input data corresponds to one or more metabolites in the reference database. #TODO conflicting matches occur only with unique IDs??
+The tool checks for potentially conflicting matches using only the unique identifier (e.g., the MetaCyc or MetaNetX *UNIQUE-ID*) to determine whether a metabolite from the input data corresponds to one or more metabolites in the reference database.

 When multiple input metabolites correspond to the same unique identifier — or vice versa — this situation is flagged as an ambiguity and is automatically added to the *"Partial match"* column in the output.

 The tool does not attempt to resolve this conflict automatically.
 Instead, these entries are explicitly marked, so the user can manually review and resolve the ambiguity.
 This ensures data integrity and allows the user to decide whether:

 - The match is correct and can be accepted;

 - The mapping should be adjusted or ignored;